 Anyone who visits the site can see your School Profile page.

-Your school’s Administratoruploads the pictures and information to your School Profile page.
-If you would like send a message to your school Administrator, contact us by clicking here.
+Your school’s Administrator uploads the pictures and information to your School Profile page.

 Your Comments and Discussion Board Posts

-If you are over 13 years old, you can also post comments and participate in the discussion boards.
+If you are over 18 years old, you can post comments and participate in the discussion boards.

-IMPORTANT Don’t put any information that could identify you in your username or in comments or discussion boards posts (for example, your first or last name or email address).
-If you are under 16 years of age, don’t use a picture of yourself as your Avatar.
-Make sure your password is hard to “crack” (use numbers and upper and lower case letters that are not obvious).
+IMPORTANT: Don’t put any information that could identify you in your username or in comments or discussion boards posts (for example, your first or last name or email address).
+Make sure your password is secure and kept confidential (use numbers and upper and lower case letters that are not obvious and are not repeat passwords from another site).
 Protect your username and password, and don’t share them with anyone.